Pipedrive, Copper, Hubspot, Salesforce

 Click on emails sent from Outfunnel

-The more people click on your emails or fill in the form, the more people Outfunnel can identify, so we recommend sending a campaign or two with a very attractive call-to-action or offer to increase the number of people Outfunnel can identify.
+The more people click on your emails or fill in the form, the more people Outfunnel can identify, so we recommend adding the tracking links to all marketing and sales emails to increase the number of people Outfunnel can identify.

-Lead source: UTM tags are recorded automatically.
-If no UTM tags are present, Outfunnel auto-detects source and medium
+Lead source: UTM parameters are recorded automatically.
+We support source, medium and campaign parameters.
+If no UTM tags are present, Outfunnel auto-detects the source and medium

 Landing page: The first webpage the lead visited on your website